Living on campus at Wellesley will provide you with a new family with whom you will learn and grow.

 Computing & Phones

 All student rooms in the residence halls have wireless Internet connections, and there are common phones on each floor for free campus and local calls.
 Students are forbidden from bringing personal wireless routers as they can disrupt the official campus network.
 Please see Library & Technology Services for more information.

-All residence halls are equipped with coin-operated washers and dryers, ironing boards, and irons.
+All residence halls are equipped with washers and dryers, ironing boards, and irons.
 There is a change machine in the Wang Campus Center, but these washers and dryers can be paid through an app.

 All residence halls are equipped with one full kitchen in each building, and kitchenettes on each floor, though residents must provide their own pots and pans.
 Vending machines for beverages and snacks are available in all residence halls.
 For community safety reasons, students are NOT permitted to bring their own microwaves, hot pots, electric plates, or toaster ovens.

 Campus Housing Assignments and Guidelines

 The assignment of students to campus housing is managed by Student Housing.
 Each incoming new student is assigned to housing based upon the housing preference form they complete prior to their arrival.
 Incoming transfer students are assigned to available housing according to their class year.
 After the first year, students are housed through a campus lottery process which takes place during the spring semester.

 The residence halls open for the arrival of new students in the fall for Orientation, and close 24 hours after the last scheduled final exam in December.
 Winter break is the only time the residence halls close during the academic year.
 Only approved students will be allowed to live on-campus during Wintersession.
 Students may live on campus while they take a language class, or are participating in winter varsity sports.
 Halls reopen the Sunday before spring semester and close 48 hours after the last final exam.

 To learn more about housing policies and processes, please see the Student Housing site.